cschlaffner/PROTzilla2/dev-guide.md

 > [!NOTE]
 > remember the hierarchy `section > step > method > parameter`

 ### what is the difference between run, workflow and history?
 The directory `user_data/workflows` contains workflow templates.
 They store the configuration of an analysis, which contains the order of steps and also their corresponding selected methods and parameters.
-A workflow can be shared among users for reproducible results.
+A workflow can be shared among users for reproducible results. <br>
 When a user starts PROTzilla, they are asked to create a new run and select a workflow template.
 A Run object from `protzilla/run.py` will be created, and a new folder with the name of the run will be generated in `user_data/runs`.
-The selected workflow will be copied into the run directory and will be the `workflow_config` of this run.
+The selected workflow will be copied into the run directory and will be the `workflow_config` of this run. <br>
 The run will follow the steps listed in the `workflow_config` and selected methods and parameter values as default.
-If no default methods or parameters are selected within `workflow_config`, default values from `workflow_meta.json` will be used.
+If no default methods or parameters are selected within `workflow_config`, default values from `workflow_meta.json` will be used. <br>

-The history contains the outputs of steps that have already been executed and is necessary for the back button.
+The history contains the outputs of steps that have already been executed.
+If the user chooses to return to the previous step and presses the back button, the previous step will be loaded from history.

 > [!WARNING]
 > never delete the `hello123` run as for some reason the tests on github will fail then.
 We tried to identify the problem but our best solution was to just leave `hello123` where it was.